• HIMALAYA CALLING 2025

 Contact – Session Chair

-Dr. Ruchika Rai, UPES – Dehradun, India
+Dr. Ruchika Rai, UPES – Dehradun.

 Mail: ruchika.rai@ddn.upes.ac.in